 Xbox Live Gold is a subscription service for Xbox that is required in order to play online multiplayer games over Xbox Live.
 The service also includes periodic discounts on digital purchases through the Xbox Marketplace.
 It also includes a suite of free Xbox One and Xbox 360 games that are available for free each month.

 Xbox Live Gold is a subscription service that must be maintained in order to keep using it.
 The service grants its members access to the following:

 - Online Multiplayer gaming using the Xbox Live platform

-- A suite of free games available for download each month for the Xbox One and Xbox 360.
-Typically, the suite of free games will include two for each system, but all of the Xbox 360 games released for the service will also be available on Xbox One via backwards compatibility.
-These games can be downloaded to the Xbox One hard drive at any time, but you can only play them if you have an active Xbox Live Gold subscription.
+- A suite of free games available for download each month for the Xbox Series X, Series S, or Xbox One.
+Typically, the suite of free games will include two for each system, but all of the Xbox 360 games released for the service will also be available on Xbox One and Xbox Series via backwards compatibility.
+These games can be downloaded to the your hard drive at any time, but you can only play them if you have an active Xbox Live Gold subscription.

 - Periodic discounts on digital games sold on the Xbox Marketplace.
 The games you purchase using a discount made available during a Xbox Live Gold subscription will remain playable even after the subscription expires.